 For more effective advocacy of the UBC cities' interests and increasing the visibility of UBC among European institutions, the UBC Secretary General has established a UBC Antenna in Brussels.
 The UBC Antenna provides updates on relevant EU policies, assists in building strategic partnerships and improves visibility of UBC in the EU institutions.

-Regional cooperation – for a sustainable Baltic Sea Region
+Regional cooperation – for the sustainable Baltic Sea Region

 The EU Strategy for the Baltic Sea Region is the guiding strategy for the regional activities and actions, mainstreaming climate change and cooperation with neighbouring non-EU countries as essential elements into all of their 14 policy areas.
 UBC actively liaises with these strategy policy areas coordinators as well as the communication partners providing the basis for cooperation and partnership.
 UBC has a long tradition of working closely with the Council of the Baltic Sea States (CBSS), the Baltic Sea States Sub-regional Cooperation (BSSSC), VASAB as well as the Nordic Council of Ministers.
 UBC also has an official observer status to the Helsinki Commission (HELCOM).